 The commander stated that the destruction of 5 fighters and one large aircraft, possibly an AWACS, has been confirmed.
 The latter was shot down from a distance of about 300 km.

-The range of 300 kilometers confirms assumptions that the Indian S-400s are equipped with long-range 40N6 missiles.
-The missiles use guidance data from the radar of the complex itself, or from the onboard radar of the Su-30MKI fighter.
+The range of 300 kilometers confirms the assumption that the Indian S-400s are equipped with long-range 40N6 missiles.
+The missiles use guidance data from the radar of the complex itself, or from the airborne radar of the Su-30MKI fighter.

 Read more on the topic: